 At this point in our Khao Sok night safari, we were all feeling pretty brave.
 We had survived seeing the snake and tarantula, and had managed to get this far without any tiger attacks.
 Soon, we returned to the main path, and at JaJa’s recommendation, we turned off all of our lights.
 Now only JaJa had his light on, and we were amazed at the difference it made.
 Jungle life was all around us, and JaJa seemed to be finding all of it in his flashlight.

 We left the forest with our headlamps off and looking up into the trees, rather than at our feet.
-We had seen a deadly viper and the bizzare slow loris, along with a host of other crazy jungle life.
+We had seen a deadly viper and slow loris, along with a host of other crazy jungle life.
 Best of all, we had entered the world’s oldest rainforest, at night(!!), and survived to tell the tale!
 It had been a Khao Sok night safari that we would not soon forget!

 You can find the full activities list and suggested itineraries onRiverside Cottages website.
 Once you’re in Khao Sok our staff will make sure you get the most from your time here!